 I believe that mountain dulcimers and hammered dulcimers are among the world's coolest musical instruments.
-The general public deserves to know them the way it knows guitars and pianos.
+I want the general public to know them the way it knows guitars and pianos.

 The mountain dulcimer is similar to a guitar, except for a few of the particulars:

 For years, I thought mountain dulcimers were relatively uninteresting -- after all, how much could you do with only 3 strings?
-But once I started playing it, I discovered that those supposed shortcomings actually are great strengths.
+But once I started playing it, I discovered how much fun it is -- and those supposed shortcomings actually turned out to be great strengths.

 Think of it this way: A guitar has 6 strings and you have 5 fingers.
 You're outnumbered.
 A mountain dulcimer has 3 strings and you have 5 fingers.
 You don't have to worry about all those excess strings being in the way.
 A beginner can pick out songs fairly easily -- but, with practice, it's easy to play melody and accompaniment at the same time.